• Skip to primary navigation

 Can I vary this recipe?

-There are a number of ways you can vary this dish.
+There are various ways you can vary this dish.
 Here are a few suggestions.

 1. Add 1 cup of chopped mushrooms and let them cook with the tomato and onions.